-(High Point, NC) -High Point Regional Health System and the North Carolina Healthy Start Foundation (NCHSF) will partner to distribute onesies, nightlights and parent checklists with infant safe sleep and Sudden Infant Death Syndrome (SIDS) risk reduction messages in conjunction with National SIDS Awareness Month.
+(High Point, NC) -High Point Medical Center and the North Carolina Healthy Start Foundation (NCHSF) will partner to distribute onesies, nightlights and parent checklists with infant safe sleep and Sudden Infant Death Syndrome (SIDS) risk reduction messages in conjunction with National SIDS Awareness Month.
 The front side of the onesies have the message, "This side up when sleeping" in English and Spanish indicating that the infant should be placed on his/her back.
 The nightlight has the ABC's of infant safe sleep; "Babies sleep safest Alone, on their Backs, in a Crib."
 Also included are English/Spanish checklists for parents to use once they bring their baby home to make sure they know all of the proper steps to take to keep their baby safe while sleeping.

 SIDS is one of the leading causes of infant death in North Carolina.
 In 2010, SIDS accounted for 53 deaths in children under age one.
 In addition to SIDS deaths, many babies die from accidental suffocation, asphyxiation or entrapment while sleeping.
 These preventable deaths are often related to babies being placed in unsafe sleep environments, with excess bedding or toys or from parents sharing a bed with their babies.
 Many parents do not follow all of the necessary safe sleep recommendations of putting their infant to sleep alone in a crib or bassinet, within arm's reach of the parents or caregivers bed.